- Smart meters provide the ability to track and control energy consumption.

-When it comes to resource consumption, smart metering is a way for businesses to not only keep track of how much energy they're using, but to collect data to make in-depth analyses of usage.
-Smart meters are devices for measuring usage of certain utilities and other consumable resources.
-They also record a variety of data points on consumption, including when a resource is being used, how much at a time and where it's being directed.
-Through an internet or wireless connection, the data is relayed to a console where you can see a breakdown of the data.
+Smart metering is a way for businesses to keep track of how much energy they're using so they can adjust their usage if necessary.
+In addition to measuring usage, smart meters record a variety of data points on consumption, including when a resource is being used, how much is being used at a time and where it's being directed.
+Through an internet or wireless connection, the data is relayed to a console, where you can see a breakdown of the data.

-Electric, gas, water and other utility companies have embraced smart metering as an efficient method of tracking usage across their grids to better determine costs and infrastructure needs.
-It can give both them and their customers better ideas of how usage affects their bills and help them determine new strategies to save money on utilities.
+Many electric, gas, water and other utility companies have embraced smart metering as an efficient method of tracking usage across their customer bases to better determine costs and infrastructure needs.
+Smart metering can give both utilities and their customers better ideas of how usage affects their costs and help them determine new strategies to save money.

-While smart metering is still new, makers are already coming up with many unique applications for the technology.
-The internet of things (IoT) field has taken advantage of smart metering to further create a network of interconnected devices producing a massive amount of data.
+Though smart metering is relatively new, there are already many applications for the technology.
+The internet of things (IoT) field has taken advantage of smart metering to expand a network of interconnected devices producing a massive amount of data.

-Since smart metering is still an emerging way of tracking energy usage, in many markets it's an optional installation for businesses from their utility providers – for an additional fee in many cases.
-However, the extra cost may be worth it for businesses to switch from a manual meter to a smart meter.
+Because smart metering is a newer way to track energy usage, in many markets it's an optional installation for businesses from their utility providers.
+Although utilities may charge for the installation, the extra cost may be worth it for businesses because it allows them to adjust their usage to save on energy costs.

-The direct benefit of smart metering is having a precise knowledge of your business's energy and other utility usage.
-Most smart meters tie directly in to an interface that gives you an exact readout on current usage, breaking it down by time of day, day of the week and month.
-Having this information at your fingertips can help you make better decisions on usage and keep up-to-date records on your resource usage.
-Having better records can lead to fewer errors in accounting.
+The direct benefit of smart metering is the precise knowledge of your business's energy and other utility usage.
+Most smart meters tie directly into an interface that gives you an exact readout of your usage, breaking it down by the time of day, day of the week and month.
+Having this information at your fingertips can help you make better decisions about your usage and keep up-to-date records of your resource usage.

-Getting a better idea of just how much you're consuming at any given time can inspire you to set forth initiatives to reduce consumption.
+Getting a better idea of how much you're consuming at any given time can inspire you to launch initiatives to reduce consumption.
 Some interfaces correlate usage with a monetary measurement, like a rating of watts per hour, allowing you to see how much electricity is costing you by the minute.

 The future of smart metering

-For utility companies, the more smart meters connected to their infrastructure, the more data on customer usage they can acquire to run their grid more efficiently.
-They can detect irregularities live in sections and go onsite to make preventative repairs on certain areas before an outage occurs.
+For utility companies, the more smart meters they have connected to their infrastructure, the more data on customer usage they can acquire to run their grid more efficiently.
+They can detect irregularities live in sections and go onsite to make preventive repairs on certain areas before an outage occurs.